PHX Sky Train: Passenger services

-At 44th Street station, domestic passengers can check baggage for flights operated by American Airlines, Southwest Airlines, and United Airlines.
-Bags must be checked at least 90 minutes prior to the flight's departure time.
-Once checked, the baggage is delivered in locked containers to the internal baggage-handling systems at Terminal 4.
-Delivery of the baggage is via secured shuttle-trucks that run approximately every eight minutes.
+At the 44th Street station, domestic passengers could check baggage for flights operated by American Airlines, Southwest Airlines, and United Airlines, though this ended in November 2017.
+Once checked, the baggage was delivered in locked containers to the internal baggage-handling systems at Terminal 4.
+Delivery of the baggage was via secured shuttle-trucks that ran approximately every eight minutes.

 44th Street also has a passenger drop-off area, cell phone lot, bike racks, and bike lockers.
 It is also served by routes 1, 32, and 44 of the Valley Metro Bus system.
 FlixBus boards from the north side of the Sky Train station.

 Select airlines also offer kiosks to print boarding passes at the 44th Street/Washington and East Economy Parking stations.

 Ridership

 Three months after opening, the PHX Sky Train carried about 70,000 people per week, over 40% higher than the design estimates of about 48,000.
 The busiest days are Thursday and Friday.
 The busiest times are 5 am-8 am and noon-3 pm In March 2016, average daily ridership was 15,940.

 Cumulative ridership hit 1 million in 2013 and hit 10 million in 2015.